arunbinary/perl-Quant-Framework/README.md

 my $ohlc = $db->ohlc_start_end({
     start_time  => $start_ts,
     end_time    => $end_ts,
-    aggregation_period = $num_seconds_per_ohlc_instance
+    aggregation_period => $num_seconds_per_ohlc_instance
 });

 my @ohlc_bars = @{$ohlc};
 ```

 The first call above, request for latest tick at given time (`$timestamp`) and the second one askas
 for daily OHLC values at given time.

 `allow_inconsistent` parameters determines how the case should be handled when there is no tick at the
 exact requested timestamp.
-If this parameter is 1, then the code will return tick at or before the given timestamp.
+If value of this parameter is `1`, then the code will return tick at or before the given timestamp.
-If it is passed as 0, the code will return any tick at or after given timestamp.
+If it is passed as `0`, the code will return any tick at or after given timestamp.

 To work with the Spot module: